 - Selection: Have a strong selection of email templates suitable for various different industries

 - Design: Offer well-designed and professional looking email templates

 - Customizability: Allow for moderate customization of any template to tailor it to your own sites branding

-- Responsiveness: Offer email templates that look great on any device and any screen size
+- Responsive Email: Offer email templates that look great on any device and any screen size

-ActiveCampaign provides a reasonable selection of email templates, and the drag & drop email builder isn’t too bad either.
+ActiveCampaign provides a reasonable selection of email marketing templates, and the drag and drop email builder isn’t too bad either.
 Some hiccups here and there.